 Develop health infrastructure guided by the PHFDP 2020-2040.
 In line with the Universal Health Care Act, a health care provider network will be established in every province or highly urbanized city to ensure comprehensive and adequate provision of health care services.
-LGUs and private providers will work with the national government to ensure that the primary care network (barangay health stations and primary health care facilities), hospitals, standalone or specialized facilities, and other ancillary facilities (i.e., private medical outpatient clinics, infirmaries, birthing homes, dental clinics), whether publicly or privately owned, are functionally integrated within the health care provider network.
+LGUs and private providers will work with the national government to ensure that the primary care network (barangay health stations and primary health care facilities), hospitals, standalone or specialized facilities, and other ancillary facilities (i.e., private medical infirmaries, outpatient clinics, birthing homes, dental clinics), whether publicly or privately owned, are functionally integrated within the health care provider network.

 A comprehensive needs assessment of critical health facilities involved in service delivery networks will be regularly conducted.
-The assessment results will form part of the basis for determining which facilities will be constructed upgraded, or expanded under the Health Facilities Enhancement Program (HFEP).
+The assessment results will form part of the basis for determining which facilities will be constructed upgraded, or expanded under the HFEP.
 National government support for health infrastructure will be guided by the National Allocation Framework, which gives priority to low-capacity and high-gap areas.

-To ensure equitable access to quality and affordable health care goods and services, proposed interventions will prioritize GIDAs, marginalized populations, and indigenous people communities.
-Multisectoral partnerships will also be pursued to deliver telemedicine, remote health care services, emergency medical service through ambulance and patient transport services, and other innovations for health.
-The national government will issue guidance regarding appropriate financing for such services to reach more underserved and unserved areas with timely healthcare.
+To ensure equitable access to quality and affordable health care goods and services, interventions will prioritize proposed GIDAs, marginalized populations, and IP communities.
+Multisectoral partnerships will also be pursued to deliver telemedicine, remote health care services, emergency medical service through ambulance and patient transport services, and other innovations for The health. national government will issue guidance regarding appropriate financing for such services to reach more underserved and unserved areas with timely healthcare.

 Issues in the implementation of the Basic Education Facilities Fund will be addressed.
-The Department of Education (DepEd), in coordination with LGUs, will improve the identification of classroom gaps at the local level to better inform the planning and programming, and facilitate the implementation by DPWH.
+DepEd, in coordination with LGUs, will improve the identification of classroom gaps at the local level to better inform the planning and programming, and facilitate the implementation by DPWH.
 DPWH will revisit the uniform pricing and specifications for school buildings to account for possible variances in prices and technical requirements by location.
 Procurement by lot or package will be pursued, as applicable, to encourage more bid participants.